VirtoCommerce/vc-module-customer/samples/VirtoCommerce.CustomerSampleModule.Web/README.md

 ## Features
 This module includes the following features:

-* Extends the Contact model by adding a new property, JobTitle.
+* Extends the Contact model by adding a new property, JobTitle and WebContactId.
 * Introduces a new entity, Supplier.
+* Demonstrates how to create a new event hander: WebContactIdInitializationHandler.

 ## Screenshots
 ### Supplier Type